Id Software: Technology

 In conjunction with his self-professed affinity for sharing source code, John Carmack has open-sourced most of the major id Software engines under the GNU General Public License.
 Historically, the source code for each engine has been released once the code base is 5 years old.
 Consequently, many home grown projects have sprung up porting the code to different platforms, cleaning up the source code, or providing major modifications to the core engine.
 Wolfenstein 3D, Doom and Quake engine ports are ubiquitous to nearly all platforms capable of running games, such as hand-held PCs, iPods, the PSP, the Nintendo DS and more.
 Impressive core modifications include GZDoom, which adds to the Doom engine modern hardware accelerared renderers and a scripting system called ZScript, and was also utilized in the creation of ECWolf for Wolfenstein 3D and Raze for the Build engine.
 Meanwhile DarkPlaces adds stencil shadow volumes into the original Quake engine along with a more efficient network protocol.
 Other projects include Yamagi Quake II, ioquake3, and dhewm3, which maintain the goal of cleaning up the source code, adding features and fixing bugs.
 Even earlier id Software code, namely for Hovertank 3D and Catacomb 3D, was released in June 2014 by Flat Rock Software.

 The GPL release of the Quake III engine's source code was moved from the end of 2004 to August 2005 as the engine was still being licensed to commercial customers who would otherwise be concerned over the sudden loss in value of their recent investment.

-On August 4, 2011, John Carmack revealed during his QuakeCon 2011 keynote that they will be releasing the source code of the Doom 3 engine (id Tech 4) during the year.
+On August 4, 2011, John Carmack revealed during his QuakeCon 2011 keynote that it will be releasing the source code of the Doom 3 engine (id Tech 4) during the year.

-id Software publicly stated they would not support the Wii console (possibly due to technical limitations), although they have since indicated that they may release titles on that platform (although it would be limited to their games released during the 1990s).
-They continued this policy with the Wii U but for Nintendo Switch, they collaborated with Panic Button starting with 2016's Doom and Wolfenstein II: The New Colossus.
+id Software publicly stated it would not support the Wii console (possibly due to technical limitations), although it has since indicated that it may release titles on that platform (although it would be limited to its games released during the 1990s).
+They continued this policy with the Wii U but for Nintendo Switch, it collaborated with Panic Button starting with 2016's Doom and Wolfenstein II: The New Colossus.

-Since id Software revealed their engine id Tech 5, they call their engines "id Tech", followed by a version number.
-Older engines have retroactively been renamed to fit this scheme, with the Doom engine as id Tech 1.
+Since id Software revealed its engine id Tech 5, it calls its engines "id Tech", followed by a version number.
+Older engines have retroactively been renamed to fit this scheme.